 - There was a commercial for a game called Battle Tanks featuring Snuggles the fabric softener bear getting run over then blown to smithereens by a tank, at the end of the commercial Snuggles comes back badly damaged missing her legs, one arm, and an eyeball, and coughing up stuffing.
 Here it is.
 Quite funny, actually.

-- If the first two Indiana Jones movies were made nowadays, they'd get PG-13 ratings, and said PG-13 ratings would be pretty hard, for that matter!
-In fact, the second Indiana Jones movie and Gremlins were the reason why the PG-13 rating was invented (and the third and fourth movies earned said rating).
+- If the first two Indiana Jones movies were made nowadays, they'd get PG-13 ratings.
+In fact, the Temple of Doom and Gremlins were the reason why the PG-13 rating was invented (and the third and fourth movies earned it.

 - The entirety of Felidae.
 It was in a time where animation was for kids, and got fairly low ratings (Germany: FSK 6, meaning kids 6 and up), but was chock full of graphic violence.
 It was also marketed at kids with the trailers, but was later taken off the air instead of re-rating it.

-- The film adaptation of The Golden Compass was targeted to the same audience of The Chronicles of Narnia, and yet, despite the Disney Fication process that suffered in comparison with the book, it was still pretty violent, with people being shot and killed, and a very violent polar bear fight.
-Specifically, one polar bear tears off another polar bear's lower jaw , and then bites at the enormous mouthhole that's left.
+- The film adaptation of The Golden Compass was targeted to the same audience of The Chronicles of Narnia, and yet, despite the Disney Fication process that suffered in comparison with the book, it was still pretty violent, with people being shot and killed, and a very violent Ice bear fight.
+Specifically, Iorek tears off another polar bear (Ragnar)'s lower jaw , and then bites at the enormous mouthhole that's left.
 All onscreen.

-- Charlie and the Chocolate Factory's latest film adaptation — the cutesy singing puppets that greet the guests catch fire and melt...
+- Charlie and the Chocolate Factory (2005) has the cutesy singing puppets that greet the guests catch fire and melt...
 And Violet Beauregarde being all floppy and boneless as they leave the factory is straight out of The Exorcist.
 Shiver.
+Although to be honest that isn't particularly violent...

 - 1985's Return to Oz has the electroshock treatments in the asylum meant to make Dorothy forget Oz, and the reference to "damaged" patients being locked in the cellars.